igor-ka/ngcourse-next/handout/06-unit-testing-intro.md

 **integration test** is a test which tests the system as a whole, and how it will run in production.

-Unit tests should only verify the behavior of a specific unit of code.
-If the unit's behavior is modified, then the unit test would be updated as well.
+Unit tests should only verify the behaviour of a specific unit of code.
+If the unit's behaviour is modified, then the unit test would be updated as well.
-Unit tests should not make assumptions about the behavior of _other_ parts of your codebase or your dependencies.
+Unit tests should not make assumptions about the behaviour of _other_ parts of your codebase or your dependencies.
 When other parts of your codebase are modified, your unit tests **should not fail**.
 (If they do fail, you have written a test that relies on other components, it is therefore not a unit